-The work of MERGE architects has been widely published both nationally and internationally and has received multiple awards including eight AIA/BSA awards, a citation for the international Harbor Park Pavilion competition in Boston, second place for the new AIA/BSA Boston Headquarters, and just recently received a Best of Year Award from Interior Design Magazine for their project Lightwell.
-Elizabeth has lectured extensively within the US and abroad, and was just recently named one of the “15 Young Firms to Watch” by Residential Architect magazine.
+The work of Merge Architects has been widely published both nationally and internationally.
+The practice has received multiple awards including twelve American Institute of Architecture (AIA) / Boston Society of Architects (BSA) awards, a citation for the international Harbor Park Pavilion competition in Boston, second place for the new AIA/BSA Boston Headquarters, and a 2014 AIA/AAH Healthcare Design Award and 2013 Best of Year Award from Interior Design Magazine for the project Lightwell.
+Merge Architects was also recently named one of the “15 Young Firms to Watch” by Residential Architect magazine.

-Elizabeth has also served on the Boston Society of Architects/AIA Board of Directors and has been nominated for the National American Institute of Architects, Young Architect’s Award.
-She graduated from Harvard University’s Graduate School of Design with Distinction where she received numerous awards during her graduate studies.
+Elizabeth has served on the Boston Society of Architects/AIA Board of Directors and has been nominated for the National American Institute of Architects, Young Architect’s Award.
+She graduated from Harvard University’s Graduate School of Design with Distinction where she received numerous awards during her graduate studies including the Core Studio Prize, the Faculty Design Award, and the John E. Thayer Award for overall academic achievement.
 Elizabeth approaches architecture as a discipline embedded in both practice and academia.
 She has taught design studios in several Architecture programs including Harvard University (GSD), Massachusetts Institute of Technology (MIT), Northeastern University, and the Boston Architectural College.

 Elizabeth currently holds a faculty position as Assistant Professor in Practice of Architecture at Harvard University’s Graduate School of Design.